Pinegrow/pg-nuxt-flowbite/app/content/quick-start.md

 - [Tailwind CSS](https://tailwindcss.com/docs/guides/nuxtjs#3) - The amazing utility-first CSS framework.
 - [Flowbite](https://flowbite.com/docs/getting-started/quickstart/) - Beautiful UI [components](https://flowbite.com/#components) based on Tailwind CSS, along with a vast collection of design [blocks](https://flowbite.com/blocks/)(both free and premium) that are available for easy drag-and-drop from Vue Designer's library panel.
   - **ACTION REQUIRED**: This template includes the recommended composable `app/composables/flowbite.ts`.
+It also has the initialisation code for interactive components commented-out in `app.vue`, uncomment to use them as required.
 To learn more about how to use this composable with interactive components, refer to the [Flowbite Nuxt](https://flowbite.com/docs/getting-started/nuxt-js/#data-attributes) Nuxt documentation.

 ### File-based CMS (markdown)